-We are privileged to announce that the American Academy of Arts and Sciences* has partnered with CARTA to host the Morton L. Mandel Public Lecture on "How are Humans Different from Other Great Apes?"
+We are privileged to announce that the American Academy of Arts and Sciences* partnered with CARTA to host the Morton L. Mandel Public Lecture on "How are Humans Different from Other Great Apes?"
+The event was held on October 23, 2017 (6:00-7:15 pm) at the Sanford Consortium (Roth Auditorium).
 From a genomic perspective, humans are just another kind of "Great Ape."
 How are we similar or different?
-CARTA leaders will discuss distinctly human features, ranging from genetic to cognitive to physiological to behavioral to biomedical, while considering implications for explaining human origins.
+CARTA leaders discussed distinctly human features, ranging from genetic to cognitive to physiological to behavioral to biomedical, while considering implications for explaining human origins.

 on Genomics, Life History and Reproduction